Lucifer-00007/my_chatcord/refactorPlan/Jules - My_ChatCord Codebase Analysis Report.md

 ## Create a Controller Layer.
 	- Introduced a controller layer (`controllers/` and `controllers/admin/`).
-	- Refactored all user-facing and admin routes to use a controller-based architecture, separating business logic from route definitions
+	- Refactored all user-facing and admin routes to use a controller-based architecture, separating business logic from route definitions.

 ---------------------------------------------